jhpark98/lanenet-lane-detection-pytorch/README.md

 ## Dataset Configuration
 1. Download the [TuSimple](https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download) dataset and unzip it.
-2. Once the TuSimple dataset has been extracted, add the custom dataset we created (i.e. rural) to ensure that the path to the datasets resembles the following structure: path/to/your/unzipped/file should like this:
+2. Once the TuSimple dataset has been extracted, add the custom dataset we created (e.g. Speedway) and ensure that the path to the datasets resembles the following structure: path/to/your/unzipped/file should like this:
 ```
 |--dataset